 “Believe it or not, pumpkins, aka, the orange gourd that has taken over our morning coffee flavors, and morning muffins, are A-Okay to bring through security, so whether they are decorated or not feel free to bring those fellas along in your carry-on.”

-The TSA has also written a post on a list of their recommended costumes for Halloween travel.
+The TSA has also written a post in the past on a list of their recommended costumes for Halloween travel.
 Here are some of their ideas, including dressing up like Ted Lasso:

 • “Wear one of those all-Spandex suits.
 You’ll make things easier for our officers!